LunarVim/starter.lvim/README.md

 :MasonInstall clangd rust_analyzer gopls
 ```

-Binaries required for diagnostics and formatting will not be automatically installed.
+Binaries needed for diagnostics and formatting requires manual installation.
 You need to install them using the builtin `mason.nvim` or with your favorite package
 manager.